Robin Norwood

+Career

+Marriage and family therapist

 Robin Norwood is a licensed marriage and family therapist who worked in the field of addiction for fifteen years.
-She specialised in treating co-alcoholism and relationship addiction.
+She specialized in treating co-alcoholism and relationship addiction.
 She lives on a ranch in the central coast area of California.

 Books

 Robin Norwood's books have been translated into over thirty languages and continue to sell worldwide.
 Women Who Love Too Much was a number one seller on the New York Times Best Seller list with over three million copies in print worldwide.